manticoresoftware/manticoresearch-php/docs/indexclass.md

 It returns an array with:

-- _index as index name
+- _index as the index name
-- _id as the id updated
+- _id as the updated ID
-- result whenever update was successful ('updated') or not ('noop')
+- result indicating whether the update was successful ('updated') or not ('noop')

 ```json
 {"_index":"test","_id":4,"result":"updated"}